University Affiliates Program

 - Support the development of employees by facilitating mentoring relationships, offering a series of educational seminars and structured networking opportunities.

-The monthly seminars offered by the Affiliates Program incorporate a range of active-learning techniques (case studies, simulations, problem-solving workshops, lectures, and discussions) and address critical themes in higher education administration such as leadership and institutional change; strategic management and planning; financial management; academic and student affairs; human resources management; information technology; communications strategies; executive coaching; and personal and interpersonal dimensions of administration.
+Monthly seminars are offered by the program and incorporate a range of active-learning techniques (case studies, presentations, problem-solving workshops, lectures, and discussions) while addressing critical themes in higher education administration such as leadership and institutional change; strategic management and planning; financial management; academic and student affairs; human resources management; information technology; communications strategies; executive coaching; and personal and interpersonal dimensions of administration.

-Eligibility criteria include, but are not limited to, a bachelor’s degree; a minimum of three years of professional (or equivalent) work experience; and the support of the applicant’s University department.
+Eligibility criteria include, but are not limited to, a bachelor’s degree; a minimum of one year of professional (or equivalent) work experience at BC in an exempt position; and the support of the applicant’s University department.

 Learn more about the application process.